gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy charged the bots with a yell.
 *Jump* and she was over Patient.
-*Jump* and she was up on Crusher's tread, rock in hand.
+*Jump* and she was up on Crusher's tread, a chunk of concrete from one of the bunker blocks in her hand.
-She hit the regular over and over, grunting with each blow.
+She hit the regulator over and over, grunting with each blow.
 If her father's notes were correct, she only had a few seconds until---